MauroDataMapper/docs/docs/installing/docker-install.md

 #### Dynamic Versions

-You can use [dynamic versioning](https://docs.gradle.org/current/userguide/single_versions.html) to add dependencies, however this comes with a risk that it pulls a version which does not comply with your expected version of mdm-application-build/mdm-core which may cause conflicts with other plugins, therefore we do **not** advise this approach.
+You can use [dynamic versioning](https://docs.gradle.org/current/userguide/single_versions.html) to add dependencies, however this comes with a risk that it pulls a version which does not comply with your expected version of `mdm-application-build/mdm-core` ,which may cause conflicts with other plugins.
+Therefore, we do **not** advise this approach.

 Example